surface-ui/surface/MIGRATING.md

 # Migrating from `v0.5.x` to `v0.6.x`

-The `mount` and `update` callbacks are no longer available as `Surface.Component` now is built on top of function components instead of stateless live components.
+`Surface.Component` now is built on top of function components instead of stateless live components.
+This decision implies some breaking changes described below with solutions that allow you updade your code smoothly.

+## The `mount` and `update` callbacks are no longer available
 Basically, any data preparation that was done inside those callbacks must be moved to `render/1`.
 The Phoenix Live View API has been updated so you can use [`assign`](https://hexdocs.pm/phoenix_live_view/0.16.4/Phoenix.LiveView.html#assign/2), [`assign_new`](https://hexdocs.pm/phoenix_live_view/0.16.4/Phoenix.LiveView.html#assign/2), etc. in any function component.

 Before: